bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 Designing the LED array patterns for a set of measurements is complicated.
 Many computational imaging systems, including this one, are non-linear in how the hardware encodes information, how the computation reconstructs information, or both.
-Traditional design methods, (e.g. [optimal design][10], [spectral analysis][4]) almost all consider design for linear models and linear reconstructions, thus will not necessarily improve performance for systems when the processes are non-linear.
+Conventional design methods, (e.g. [optimal design][10], [spectral analysis][4]) almost all consider design for linear system models and linear reconstructions, thus will not necessarily improve performance for systems when the processes are non-linear.

-In this post, we consider a new computational imaging framework, [Physics-based Learned Design][7] [1], that optimizes the hardware system design for the overall performance of the system given a system model, a computational reconstruction, and a dataset.
-Here, we consider using the LED array microscope as the hardware system and regularized inverse problems as the computational reconstruction for our computational imaging system.
-In this setting, the hardware and software of this system are both non-linear and thus are difficult to design using traditional criteria.
-In this work, we learn a measurement design to reconstruct Quantitative Phase Imaging using fewer measurements than traditional methods and using very few training examples.
+In this post, we consider a new computational imaging framework, [Physics-based Learned Design][7] [1], that learns the experimental design to maximize the overall performance of the microscope given a system model, a computational reconstruction, and a dataset.
+Here, we consider using the LED array microscope as our hardware system and regularized phase retrieval as our computational reconstruction (Fig. 3).
+Both of these systems are non-linear and thus are difficult to design using conventional methods.
+To demonstrate our method, we learn a measurement design for Quantitative Phase Imaging using a small simulated dataset and show similar reconstruction quality to a more sophisticated method using only a fraction of the measurements in experiment.

-## Traditional Design and Phase Retrieval
+## Optimal Experiment Design and Phase Retrieval

-Traditional optimal design methods consider minimizing the variance (mean square error) of an unbiased estimator or equivalently maximizing its information (the reciprocal of the variance).
+Optimal experiment design methods consider minimizing the variance (mean square error) of an unbiased estimator or equivalently maximizing its information (the reciprocal of the variance).
 Usually, methods optimize real-valued summary statistic (e.g. trace, determinant) of the variance, especially when estimating several parameters.
 However, such design methods are only optimal for linear unbiased estimators (e.g. least squares) and will not necessarily be optimal for non-linear biased estimators.
-In our setting, we want to estimate the phase image by solving a regularized phase retrieval problem (both non-linear and biased).
+In our setting, we want to estimate the phase image by solving a regularized phase retrieval problem (both a non-linear and biased estimator).

-We want to retrieve the sample’s optical properties, $\mathbf{x}$, from the non-linear measurements, $\mathbf{y}_k$, by minimizing several data consistency terms and a prior term, $\mathcal{P}$, (e.g. sparsity, total-variation).
+We want to retrieve the sample’s optical properties, $\mathbf{x}$, from the non-linear measurements, $\mathbf{y}_k$, by minimizing a data consistency term, $\mathcal{D}$, and a prior term, $\mathcal{P}$, (e.g. sparsity, total-variation).

 <p style="text-align:center;">
     <img src="http://bair.berkeley.edu/static/blog/physics/equation1.png"